jillesvangurp/es-kotlin-client/manual/crud-support.md

 Output:

 ```
-obj with title 'Another thing' has id: 2, primaryTerm: 1, and seqNo: 3
+obj with name 'Another thing' has id: 2, primaryTerm: 1, and seqNo: 3
 Version conflict!
 Es returned 409

 ```